Wellness

 Without intervention, all of this can lead to severe pain for your dog, tooth loss, abscesses in their mouth, and/or bacterial infections that can spread throughout the bloodstream to the kidneys, liver, heart, or brain.
 Unfortunately, periodontal disease is irreversible, but prevention is possible with regular dog teeth cleaning.

 The best advice is to take it slow and always reward your canine after so that they know good things come from having their teeth brushed.
-If you are a “puppy” owner, then you have the advantage of getting your dog used to this new routine early.
+If you are a puppy owner, you can get your dog used to this new routine early.
 If you have an older pup, you can still work this into your overall care regimen for your pet.

 1. Get Your Dog Used To Your Finger In Its Mouth